letstryy/Image-Labelling-Tool-with-Google-Vision-Api/README.md

 A web based tool to label images.
 It uses Google Vision API returned Bounding Boxes coordinates.

+## Google Vision Api
+Get the google vision document text detection api key and add to the file to see the results.

 ## Features

 It runs directly from the browser and bounding boxes on image are clickable and label gets popped up upon clicking the bouding box boundary